Skip to content

 3. Create the config file.

-Create openapi-gen.config.json in your project root:
+Create openapi-zod-ts.config.json in your project root:

 {